Tissus

 H200 Black

-90cm Lightweight interfacing, medium stability for small blouse and dress panels Lightweight fabrics such as cotton and polyester Fix with a hot iron, dry, 5 to 6 times, gently step by step without slipping
+90cm Light interfacing, medium stability for small inserts in blouses and dresses Light fabrics such as cotton and polyester Fuse with a hot iron, dry, 5 to 6 times, gently step by step without sliding

 H250 White